francescopetrungaro/SwiftProject/README.md

 # SwiftProject
-This sample project shows the architecture I use to create a swift project that has the App and the Today Extension, and most important that shares pods and common classes between them. embedded framework that I am using to share code between
+This sample project shows the architecture I use to create a swift project that has the App and the Today Extension, and most important that shares pods and common classes between them.

-The embedded frameworks that uses and exposes few pods, for testing purpose I have selected two simple Objective-C pods and one swift.
+The embedded frameworks uses and exposes few pods.
+For testing purpose I have selected two simple Objective-C pods and one Swift pod.

+## Requirements
+Xcode 6.3 or above
+Cocoapods 0.38.0.beta.2 or above

 ## Goal of the Project
-The goal of this project is to learn how use dynamic frameworks and cocopoads with an iOS 8 App and a Today Extention.
+The goal of this project is to show how you should structure your project before the start when you have App and the Today Extension that shares pods and common classes.
 When develop and iOS App many don't think about a well structured architecture before start coding, even for a small application just because it's easy in that way.
-My approach shows how you should structure your project before the start when you have App and the Today Extension that shares pods and common classes.

 In the project I use pods inside the embedded framework and also expose useful pods outside (to the App and the Today Extension) because I would need to use there too.